DoD-Platform-One/bigbang/docs/guides/using-bigbang/values-guide.md

 ### Big Bang Configuration Values

 There are a number of values in the Big Bang chart that are solely used for configuration of the Big Bang chart itself.
-Typically these values are used for the Flux templates (HelmRelease, GitRepository) or for secrets (registry credentials, git credentials).
+Typically these values are used for the Flux templates (e.g., HelmRelease and/or GitRepository) or for secrets (e.g., registry credentials and/or git credentials).

 Some examples of these values include:
 - `registryCredentials`: Used to configure the image pull secrets for every namespace